Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Introduction

 measurements, which is still far from the information-theoretical bound~\eqref{eq:klogn}.
 It has become a consensus that the statistical-to-computational gap results from the initialization stage~\cite{sunju, CJF}.
 More precisely, it is the requirement of finding an estimate falling into the $\delta$-neighborhood of $\x$ that leads to the statistical-to-computational gap.

 Despite the persistence of this gap, numerous efforts are underway to achieve improved results.
-For the sake of notational simplicity, we define $s(p)$ as
+For the sake of notational simplicity, we define the structural function $s(p)$ as

-where $x_{(1)},x_{(2)}, \cdots x_{(k)}, \cdots x_{(n)}$ are the rearrangement of the entries of $\x$ with a descend order in their module.
+where $x_{(1)},x_{(2)}, \cdots x_{(k)}, \cdots x_{(n)}$ are the rearrangement of the entries of $\x$ in descending order of their magnitudes.
 A formal definition and the corresponding interpretation are presented in Section~\ref{sec:3.1}.
-Wu and Rebeschini~\cite{HWF} presented the algorithm call Hadamard Wirtingle Flow (HWF).
-They showed that the gap vanished for some specific structure of the target signal $\x$.
+Wu and Rebeschini~\cite{HWF} presented an algorithm called Hadamard Wirtinger Flow (HWF).
+They showed that the gap vanished for signals with specific structures.
 Specifically, by assuming that the minimum magnitude of non-zeros $x_{(k)}$ is on the order of $\frac{\|\x\|}{\sqrt{k}}$, i.e.,